nfroidure/whook/ARCHITECTURE.md

 ## Port detection

-If no `PORT` configuration is specified, this service detects a free port automagically.
+If no `PORT` configuration is specified in dependencies nor in ENV, this service detects a free port automagically.

 [See in context](./src/services/PORT.js#L5-L8)